Allocation of Parental Responsibility and Parenting Time

 (Formerly Child Custody & Visitation)

 This is often the most difficult, emotional, and contentious part of a divorce or parentage case.
 It is important to remember however that in most circumstances both parents will need to work together in the future to parent the child together.
-We can help you resolve child custody and visitation matters in a collaborative manner.
+We can help you resolve parenting time and decision-making matters in a collaborative manner.

-Child support payments are required by the parent who the child does not spend the majority of time with.
-Illinois statute sets forth guidelines to determine the amount of child support that must be paid, which is based upon the income of the parent who will be paying child support.
-Beyond the standard child support payments, payments for other expenses including college, health care, education, extracurricular activities, and work related childcare may be required.
+Child support payments are required by the parent who the child does not spend the majority of time.
+Illinois statute sets forth guidelines to determine the amount of child support that must be paid, which is based upon the income of both parents and the amount of overnights the child has with each parent.
+Beyond the base child support payments, payments for other expenses including college, health care, education, extracurricular activities, and work related childcare may be required.
 We can help you ask for child support payments or assist you if you are being sued for child support payments.

 A contested divorce refers to when spouses are unable to reach an agreement on all or even some of the issues related to their divorce.
 In a contested divorce, litigation is required to resolve the dispute.
 Typically, both parties will each get their own attorney.
 A contested divorce will likely be much more expensive and take more time than an uncontested divorce.
 We can fight vigorously for you and your rights.

-Historically, it was presumed that the mother would and should always get custody of the children while fathers should pay child support and maintenance (alimony).
-However, there is no legal presumption that one parent should have custody of the child.
-Fathers should and often do get custody of their children.
-We can help fathers get allocation of parental responsibilities and majority parenting time or liberal parenting time.
+Historically, it was unofficially presumed that the mother would and should always get custody of the children while fathers should pay child support and maintenance (alimony).
+However, there is no legal presumption that one parent should have sole decision-making or the majority of parenting time with the child.
+Fathers should and often do get sole or joint decision-making and equal or the majority of parenting time with their children.
+We can help fathers get allocation of parental responsibilities and liberal parenting time.

 Parentage court resolves issues for couples who have a child together but who never married.
-We can help you establish the parentage for your child (determine who the father is), establish child support, and draft a parenting plan including parental allocation and parenting time.
+We can help you establish the parentage for your child (determine who the father is), establish child support, and draft a parenting plan including allocation of parenting time and decision-making.

 A postnuptial agreement is very similar to a premarital agreement, but it is entered after the couple is married.
 In a postnuptial agreement, the couple agrees how to divide their assets and property if the marriage ends.
 We can help you come to an agreement after you have been married.

 Maintenance (previously known as alimony) is a payment amount that one ex-spouse pays to support the other ex-spouse after the marriage ends.
-The purpose of maintenance is to put both spouses on equal economic footing.
-Maintenance is often awarded when one party was the primary breadwinner and the other was a stay at home parent.
+The purpose of maintenance is to put both spouses on more equal economic footing.
+Maintenance is often awarded when one party was the primary breadwinner and the other was a stay at home spouse.
 The amount of maintenance and how long it will be ordered to be paid will vary by case and by the couple's situation.
+There are statutory formulas that provide guidelines as to how much maintenance may be awarded and how long that award may last.
 We can help you request maintenance payments or try to persuade the court not to order maintenance.